adtrak-core/adtrak-components-frontend/components/news-index/README.md

 ## WordPress Integration

-When integrating the news page component into the Adtrak WordPress boilerplate, use the following include to pass WP data into the component:

-- Add some posts and categories to your backend
+Use the following guide to add the *News Index* module to your website:

+- Go to the Wordpress Admin Panel and make sure you have News posts and Categories

+- Go to Fractal and copy the code you would like from the View tab

-- Simply copy and paste the fractal code into your `{% block content %}` on `index.twig`
+- Paste the code into the `{% block content %}` of `_views/index.twig`

 - Double check your category permalinks are correct (search `@INTEGRATION` in the copied code)

-- The social links are pulled from the site options options page
+- The social links are pulled from the "Site Options" page